chainstack/graph-deployment/helmfile/README.md

 # Graph Protocol indexer helmfile
 Graph protocol indexer could be installed in two different modes:
-* Network mode - participating in network, process requests and get commision
+* Network mode - node participates in network, processes requests and gets commission
 * Standalone mode - private installation that would be used, managed only by owner.

 ## Network mode
-You can deploy graph nodes in network mode.
-In this case you would participate in graph network.
-It would deploy additional graph indexer components, that are needed to participate in network.
+You can deploy graph node in network mode.
+In this case additional graph indexer components gets deployed, so that the node can join the graph network.

 ### Instalation
 Prepare values in `values` directory first.